OSGConnect/OUTDATED-tutorial-fsurf/README.md

 Free surfer requires that the MRI file to be deidentified and defaced.
 The supplied `test_defaced.mgz` is already deidentified and defaced, so say `y` to the following questions.

-     Has the MRI data been deidentified (This is required) [y/n]? y
-     Has the MRI data been defaced (This is recommended) [y/n]? y
+     Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y

 After typing `y` to the above two questions, `fsurf` creates and submits the workflow

      Creating and submitting workflow
      Workflow submitted with an id of 20160119T100055-0600

 The id of your workflow is `20160119T100055-0600`.
-The id is useful for checking, removing and checking the output of the workflow.
+The id is useful for checking, removing and getting the output of the workflow.

 ### List Workflows

 Run the command below to get a list of ids for your workflows that are running or have already  completed:

      $ fsurf --list
      Current workflows